-M13: Great Cluster in Hercules | EarthSky.org
+Meet M13, the Great Cluster in Hercules | EarthSky.org

 A typical binocular field is about 5 to 6 degrees in diameter, and the Hercules cluster is found about 2.5 degrees south of Eta Herculis.

+On a dark, clear night, the unaided eye barely perceives the Hercules cluster as a faint and possibly fuzzy point of light.
+This fuzzy “star” is much easier to make out in binoculars.

-Globular star clusters are huge globe-shaped stellar cities teeming with tens to hundreds of thousands of stars.
+And of course it’s not a star.
+It’s a globular star cluster, a huge globe-shaped stellar city teeming with hundreds of thousands of stars.
 Globular clusters orbit the Milky Way galaxy outside the galactic disk at tens of thousands of light-years away.
 In contrast, the relatively nearby Pleiades and Hyades open star clusters reside within the galactic disk, and usually harbor a few hundred to a thousand stars.

-The best way to see this beautiful cluster.
-Like all globular clusters, the Great Cluster in Hercules is best viewed through telescopes with large apertures (light-gathering capability).
-Otherwise, the stars in this cluster at 25,000 light-years away are hard to resolve.
+The best way to see M13 – or any globular cluster – is through telescopes with large apertures (light-gathering capability).
+Otherwise, the stars in this cluster at 25,000 light-years away are hard to resolve, that is, it’s hard to see them as anything but a fuzzy blur.

-M13 looks like a dim, fuzzy star to the unaided eye.
-In binoculars and low-power telescopes, this cluster looks somewhat like a hazy mothball, resembling a comet in appearance.
+Even with a low-power telescope, this cluster looks hazy.
+It resembles a comet in appearance.
 In fact, the famous comet hunter Charles Messier (1730-1817) listed M13 in his Messier catalog, to steer comet seekers away from this masquerade comet.

 If you don’t have a telescope, or are unfamiliar with how to use one, how about attending a public star party?
 That way you can view M13 through an assortment of telescopes.
-This bejeweled ball of perhaps a half million suns is well worth checking out on a clear, dark night.

-At mid-northern latitudes, the M13 cluster can be found in the sky for at least part of the night all year round.
-It’s up all night long in May, June and July.
-In August and September the Hercules cluster is still very much a night owl, staying up till after midnight.

-Brighter globular star clusters.
-The Southern Hemisphere sky can boast of two globular star clusters that are more massive and brighter than the Great Hercules cluster: Omega Centauri and 47 Tucanae.

 Hercules cluster’s position is Right Ascension: 16h 41.7m; Declination: 36 degrees 28′ north